Carlos Alcaraz and Novak Djokovic will meet in the Wimbledon men's final again

 Alcaraz also triumphed at the U.S. Open in 2022 and the French Open last month and is 3-0 in major finals.

-A year ago at Wimbledon, Alcaraz eliminated 2021 U.S. Open champion Medvedev in straight sets in the semifinals — "He crushed me," Medvedev recalled — before defeating Djokovic in five sets.
+“We’re going to see a lot of him in the future, no doubt,” Djokovic said.
+“He’s going to win many more Grand Slams.”

-On a cloudy afternoon — the main stadium’s retractable roof open because there was none of the rain that fell throughout the first 1 1/2 weeks of the tournament — the No. 3-seeded Alcaraz went through some ups and downs against No. 5 Medvedev, a 28-year-old from Russia.
+On a cloudy afternoon, the No. 3-seeded Alcaraz went through some ups and downs against No. 5 Medvedev, a 28-year-old from Russia.

 " I started really, really nervous," Alcaraz said.
-"He was dominating the match, playing a great, great tennis. … It was difficult for me."
+"He was dominating the match."

 Indeed, Medvedev grabbed an early 5-2 lead, but then got into trouble with his play and his temper.